vinotieno/Workforce-Demographic-and-Compensation-Analysis-/README.md

 ### Results and Findinds
 - The analysis results are summarized as follows:
-  1.The Overal Annual salary  for the three countries $ 113,217,365.00.
+  - The Overal Annual salary  for the three countries $ 113,217,365.00.
-  2.The Total Number of Employees for the three countries is 1000 3.Asian employees form the largest group, accounting for 404 of the workforce .
+  - The Total Number of Employees for the three countries is 1000
+  - Asian employees form the largest group, accounting for 404 of the workforce .
 Black Employes represent the smallest group with a count of 74
-  4.IT Department has the highest salary distribution, accounting for $ 23,567,499.00 and a total of 241 employees 5.The year 2021 had the highest number of employement rate, with a total of 86 employees.
+  - IT Department has the highest salary distribution, accounting for $ 23,567,499.00 and a total of 241 employees
+  - The year 2021 had the highest number of employement rate, with a total of 86 employees.
-  6.Mid Career (Age group (40-49) ) has the highest number of employees with a total number of 288 employees.
+  - Mid Career (Age group (40-49) ) has the highest number of employees with a total number of 288 employees.

 ### Recommedation
 - Based on the analysis, we recommed the following actions